elipollock/elipollock.github.io/_posts/2019-03-18-halfmarathon.md

 - Salad greens, with your choice of dressing (simple olive oil and vinegar is ideal).
 Maybe with olives?
 - Corn chips with melted cheese on them (i.e. very basic nachos).
 Can be substituted with some other carb/cheese combo.
 - Dessert: an apple with peanut butter.

+## Tech + gadgets

+Later in the training cycle, I bought a Garmin Forerunner 35 to better keep track of my pace during runs.
+I also connected it to [Strava](https://www.strava.com/athletes/41474307) to post my running routes.

+## Results!

+I had a great time training for and running this race.
+I did two full-length training runs.
+On the second, I hit my timing goal of running 13.1 miles in less than 100 minutes (I did it in 98 minutes).
+My right foot was pretty sore for a few days after this, so I took it easy on running for the remaining 2 weeks before the official race.
+And on race day, I decided to go a little slower than I could have gone to run with my brother.
+We finished together with a time just over 1:50.
+Race day itself was beautiful, with sunny weather and temperatures that weren't too high (at least in the early hours of the morning when we were running).